collapsed-stacks/startups/questions/12725/does-appstore-take-longer-to-approve-app-submissions-from-companies-vs-individu.md

 - tagged: `mobile-apps`, `app-store-optimization`
 - score: 0

-<p>I'm getting ready to submit my first iOS to the app store.
-I'm currently weighing the pros and cons of creating an LLC for my developer account to submit to the app store, as opposed to just submitting as an individual.</p>
+I'm getting ready to submit my first iOS to the app store.
+I'm currently weighing the pros and cons of creating an LLC for my developer account to submit to the app store, as opposed to just submitting as an individual.

-<p>In previous forum posts, it seems Apple used to take much longer (months) to approve an app from a company, whereas for individuals it can take less than a week. </p>
+In previous forum posts, it seems Apple used to take much longer (months) to approve an app from a company, whereas for individuals it can take less than a week.

-<p>Has this changed at all or is this how it continues to be?</p>
+Has this changed at all or is this how it continues to be?

-<p>Thanks a lot</p>
+Thanks a lot

 ## No Answers